itsjustlife/dimmi/ARKHIVE/Who/Individuals/Leaders_Politicians/Cleopatra_VII_Queen_of_Egypt.md

+WHAT: Ptolemaic Dynasty
 WHEN: 1st c.
-BCE; WHERE: Egypt; WHAT: Ptolemaic Dynasty
+BCE
+WHERE: Egypt